hashgraph/hedera-mirror-node/hedera-mirror-rest/check-state-proof/README.md

 11. Returns true if all  verifications pass

+### Record stream file and signature file version 5

+From hedera-services v0.11.0, the mainnet has upgraded to generate version 5 record streams.
+While the state proof check login remains the same, the following changes are made to support the file version upgrade:

+1. Parsing logic for the new format is added.
+Please refer to the [official documentation](https://docs.hedera.com/guides/docs/record-and-event-stream-file-formats) for the format.
+1. Metadata hash signature in signature file version 5 is verified in addition to file hash signature.

 ## Requirements
 To run the CLI you must
 1. Install the node application